February 25. Kazinform's timeline of major events

 EVENTS

-1991 – The Council of Ministers of the Kazakh SSR approves a resolution «On creation of the radiation medicine and ecology institute in Semipalatinsk».
+1991 – The Council of Ministers of the Kazakh SSR endorses a resolution «On creation of the radiation medicine and ecology institute in Semipalatinsk.

 1993 – The Agency of Space Research of the Kazakh SSR is transformed into the National Aerospace Agency of the Republic of Kazakhstan.